-We may use foreign exchange purchased options or forward contracts to hedge foreign currency revenue denominated in Euros, British Pounds and Yen.
+We may use foreign exchange purchased options or forward contracts to hedge foreign currency revenue denominated in Euros, British Pounds and Japanese Yen.
 We hedge these cash flow exposures to reduce the risk that our earnings and cash flows will be adversely affected by changes in exchange rates.
 These foreign exchange contracts, carried at fair value, may have maturities between one and twelve months.
 We enter into these foreign exchange contracts to hedge forecasted revenue in the normal course of business and accordingly, they are not speculative in nature.

-We record changes in the intrinsic value of these cash flow hedges in accumulated other comprehensive income until the forecasted transaction occurs.
+We record changes in the intrinsic value of these cash flow hedges in accumulated other comprehensive income (loss) until the forecasted transaction occurs.
 When the forecasted transaction occurs, we reclassify the related gain or loss on the cash flow hedge to revenue.
-In the event the underlying forecasted transaction does not occur, or it becomes probable that it will not occur, we reclassify the gain or loss on the related cash flow hedge from accumulated other comprehensive income to interest and other income, net on our Consolidated Statements of Income at that time.
-For the fiscal year ended November 27, 2015, there were no net gains or losses recognized in other income relating to hedges of forecasted transactions that did not occur.
+In the event the underlying forecasted transaction does not occur, or it becomes probable that it will not occur, we reclassify the gain or loss on the related cash flow hedge from accumulated other comprehensive income (loss) to interest and other income, net on our Consolidated Statements of Income at that time.
+For the fiscal year ended December 1, 2017, there were no net gains or losses recognized in other income relating to hedges of forecasted transactions that did not occur.

-Balance Sheet Hedging-Hedging of Foreign Currency Assets and Liabilities value with changes in the fair value recorded as interest and other income, net.
+Balance Sheet Hedging-Hedging of Foreign Currency Assets and Liabilities

+We hedge exposures related to our net recognized foreign currency assets and liabilities with foreign exchange forward contracts to reduce the risk that our earnings and cash flows will be adversely affected by changes in foreign currency exchange rates.
+These foreign exchange contracts are carried at fair value with changes in the fair value recorded as interest and other income, net.
 These foreign exchange contracts do not subject us to material balance sheet risk due to exchange rate movements because gains and losses on these contracts are intended to offset gains and losses on the assets and liabilities being hedged.
-At November 27, 2015, the outstanding balance sheet hedging derivatives had maturities of 180 days or less.
+At December 1, 2017, the outstanding balance sheet hedging derivatives had maturities of 180 days or less.